Click here to return to the Sausalito Bike Rides menu

-If you’re on a long bike ride you’re not looking for the same kind of place you’d choose for a romantic date, a business lunch or a birthday dinner.
-Here’s how we factored the restaurants that we included in this list as the best potential choices for Sausalito bike riders:
+If you’re on an extended bike ride you’re not looking for the same kind of place you’d choose for a romantic date, a business lunch or a birthday dinner.
+Here’s how we factored the Best Sausalito biking restaurants that we included in this list as the best potential choices for Sausalito bike riders:

 - Casual atmosphere and staffed by people who welcome riders

 - Good food